deviantwren/dwccextender/README.md

-dwccextender
+dwccextender_deprecated
 ============

-Starbound mod that creates structure for additional races in character creation.
+A deprecated Starbound mod that creates structure for additional races in character creation.